aaghouse/bank_marketing_campaign/README.md

 ## Project Status: [Completed]

 ### Project Intro/Objective
-Improve resource utilization, time and effort using targetted marketing.
-The purpose of this project is to use machine learning techniques identify customers who are likely to pay attantion to the marketing campaign and consider or invest in term deposits with the bank.
-Idea is to improve the 1% success rates to much larger %'s so 99% wasted time and resource can be leveraged optimally targetting the right customers.
+Improve resource utilization, time and effort using targeted marketing.
+The purpose of this project is to use machine learning techniques to identify customers who are likely to pay attention to the marketing campaign and consider or invest in term deposits with the bank.
+Idea is to improve the 1% success rates to much larger %'s so 99% wasted time and resource can be leveraged optimally targeting the right customers.

 ### Methods Used
 * Statistics